-Applications for admission for students on a student visa must be made using the Application for enrolment - international students.
-Students must complete the Application for enrolment and send the completed application to Imperial along with supporting documents.
-Completed Application for enrolment is processed by Imperial and the application assessed on the basis of the information supplied.
-The participants for each program offered by Imperial will be selected in a manner that reflects access and equity principles.
+Applications for admission by an overseas student or an intending overseas student must be made using the Application for enrolment – international students.
+Students must complete the Application for enrolment and send the completed application to Imperial along with all supporting documents.
+Completed Application for enrolment is processed by Imperial and the application assessed against the selection criteria of the course and information provided in the application.
+The participants for each course offered by Imperial will be selected in a manner that reflects access and equity principles.
 Completion of the Application for enrolment does not imply that Imperial will make an offer to the student.
-When prospective students apply to enter Imperial to study, the following procedure applies:

 English Language Requirements

-All international students should be able to meet the English requirements as required under the assessment level and country of passport of the student by Department of Immigration and Border Protection (DIBP).
-Further information available on www.border.gov.au
+All international students should be able to meet the English requirements as required under the assessment level and country of passport of the student by Department of Home Affairs.
+Further information is available on www.homeaffairs.gov.au

-Imperial accepts the scores from International English Language Test Score (IELTS), PTE Academic Entry or the Test of English as a Foreign Language (TOEFL) as below:
+Imperial accepts the scores from International English Language Test Score (IELTS), PTE Academic English or the Test of English as a Foreign Language (TOEFL) as below:

 Assessing Australian equivalency of academic qualification(s)